I’m a writer, translator and cultural historian.

 Epics and time

-I am a postdoctoral fellow at Princeton University with a grant by the Independent Research Fund Denmark.
+I am a postdoctoral fellow at Princeton University with a grant by the IRDF.

-My project looks at how ancient epics engage with time, arguing that the epic form served as an ideal venue for poets to develop sophisticated reflections on the human experience of time.
+My project argues that the epic genre served as an ideal venue for ancient poets to develop sophisticated reflections on the human experience of time.

 Essays and articles